kanelai/stickerapp/README.md

 Quick Notes:
 - Due to restrictions of WhatsApp, each sticker pack must have 3-30 stickers.
 - Due to restrictions of WhatsApp, the dimention of each sticker must be in webp format and in 512x512 pixels.
+- Due to restrictions of WhatsApp, the dimention of the tray image must be in webp format and in 96x96 pixels.
 - Each ".stickerpack" file can contain multiple sticker packs.